SyncfusionExamples/Create-Dynamic-Reusable-Forms-with-Ease-Using-Content-Controls-in-Word-Documents/README.md

 # Create Dynamic, Reusable Forms with Ease Using Content Controls in Word Documents

-Content controls are individual controls that you can add and customize to use in templates, forms, and documents.
-For example, many online forms are designed with a drop-down list control that provides a restricted set of choices.

 This repository provides a working example of how to build dynamic, reusable forms using content controls in Word documents with the Syncfusion Document Editor (a.k.a.
 Word Processor) in a React application.
 It demonstrates how to design structured forms that adapt to user input and streamline document workflows.

  # Resources